To download this information please click PDF icon: Ipswich City Council Privacy Statement (PDF, 370.5 KB)

 - to inform you of Council and local news and developments or to notify you of Council-related developments or events which you have requested to be notified of (for example, Council newsletters and notices)

-- to assess your eligibility for any Council community or health assistance or services that you have requested or applied for (for example, Home Assist, Steps to Success, Council immunisation services, the Ipswich Physical Activity Forum)
+- to assess your eligibility for any Council community or health assistance or services that you have requested or applied for (for example, Home Assist, Council immunisation services, the Ipswich Physical Activity Forum)

 - to assess your eligibility to be a Council volunteer, and to administer and coordinate Council's volunteer programs and to communicate with our volunteers